"Because Language is more than Grammar 因語言超過語法"

 An html file indexing your papers should have been produced.

-In order to help you to organize your reference file, there are a number of special symbols recognized by the program when used as the first character on a line:
+To help you organize your database, four characters have a special meaning.
+The first separates fields and the remaining three have the special meaning only when used as the first character on a line:

 SymbolNameFunction